fabricio-sousa/places-of-power/README.md

-# Project Places of Power (In production)
+# Project Places of Power (Portfolio Demo)

 #### Developer: Fabricio Sousa

 ## Description

-This is a RESTful web app created via Python and the Flask framework, SQLAlchemy, along with third-party Google OAuth authentication, backed by a PostgreSQL database.
-Users can login in order to create, read, update and delete their own Places of Power.
-It will eventually serve those places to the frontend web app that will render those places as markers on World Google Map.
-Front end features KnockoutJS, JQuery, HTML5 and CSS.
-Markers on the Google Map will feature InfoWindows containing content served by the backend, as well as from Wikipedia's API.
+This project serves as a demonstration of everything I've mastered so far in my Full Stack Development education.
+This is a RESTful web app with a backend developed with Python and the Flask framework, SQLAlchemy, along with third-party Google OAuth authentication, a PostgreSQL database and deployed to an Amazon Lightsail Ubuntu Linux instance running Apache.
+Users can login in order to create, read, update and delete their own Places of Power (CRUD operations).
+A json router app decorator allows for the data to be served to the frontend, which renders those places as markers on World Google Map.
+The frontend features KnockoutJS, JQuery, HTML5 and CSS.
+Markers on the Google Map feature InfoWindows containing content served by the backend, as well possibly adding further 3rd party API integration to provide more content.

 ## Frameworks, Libraries, and APIs